joakimandal/Partygame/README.md

 * Joystick.
 Sends continous input when the joystick is touched.
 * Touchpad.
 The touchpad simulates a laptop touchpad, sending touch drags to the server.
 * Accelerometer.
 The accelerometer sends continous input about how you hold your phone.

-What is this game written in?

-The game is written in java, using the framework Libgdx.
-The framework Kryonet is used for networking.